mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/download/index.md

 <!-- markdownlint-disable MD034 -->

-When you are ready to download a new version of Konvoy, select the button below:
+When you are ready to download a new version of DKP, select the button below:

-[button color="purple" href="https://support.d2iq.com/hc/en-us/articles/4409215222932-Product-Downloads"]Download Konvoy[/button]
+[button color="purple" href="https://support.d2iq.com/hc/en-us/articles/4409215222932-Product-Downloads"]Download DKP[/button]

+<p class="message--note"><strong>NOTE: </strong> In DKP 2.2 the Konvoy and Kommander binaries have been merged into a single binary, which you can find by selecting the DKP button above.

-<p class="message--note"><strong>NOTE: </strong>You must be a registered user and logged on to the support portal to download this product.
+You must be a registered user and logged on to the support portal to download Kommander.
+New customers must contact their sales representative or <a href="mailto:sales@d2iq.com">sales@d2iq.com</a> before attempting to download or install this product.</p>

-If you have problems downloading Konvoy, contact your sales representative or <a href="mailto:sales@d2iq.com">sales@d2iq.com</a>.</p>
+If you have problems downloading DKP, contact your sales representative or <a href="mailto:sales@d2iq.com">sales@d2iq.com</a>.</p>